 Interest in collagen supplements has exploded over last few years, but do they work?
 Actually, probably!
 Early research suggests that taking collagen peptides can improve elasticity and moisture in the skin as well as increase collagen density.
 More evidence is needed to be conclusive, but there’s no known downside to eating and drinking your collagen.
 East Asians have been doing it for centuries.
 Do drink plenty of water to make sure it does not affect your regularity.
 I do believe that, from an ethical and environmental standpoint, moving to a vegetarian diet, an ovo-lacto vegetarian diet, or a pescatarian diet is ideal if it's available to you.
 As of now, no plant-based collagen exists, but you can find fish collagen peptide supplements if you're avoiding meat.

-The no's: sugar and certain alcoholic beverages (sorry!!)
+Try to avoid sugar and certain alcoholic beverages

 When it comes to alcohol, not all are equal.
 Compared to red wine, white wine has more sulfites that can cause redness and irritation without the antioxidants.
 It has even been linked to a higher risk for melanoma.
 And because beer and dark liquors contain more additives, they can lead to inflammation and also facial bloating.
 Opt instead for tequila or red wine.
 Choose wisely and drink in moderation—your skin will thank you!